You must have an environmental permit if you operate a regulated facility in England or Wales.

 We are a part of the European network for delivering information relating to doing business in the European Economic Area.

-For full information on the EU Services Directive and Points of Single Contact for other member states, go to the European Commission website.
+For full information on the EU Services Directive and Points of Single Contact for other member states from the European Commission.